Financial Aid Office

 View the Graduate Course Guides

 Liberty University’s Doctor of Education in Curriculum and Instruction is designed to allow you to build on your foundation and further master all aspects of education.
 This Education Specialist doctorate has the flexibility and freedom to select a number of electives.
-With no specific specialization, you are able to mix and match, creating a personalized degree program that fits your passion.
+With no specific cognate, you are able to mix and match, creating a personalized degree program that fits your passion.

 Liberty University’s Doctor of Education in Curriculum and Instruction - Elementary Education will equip you for a variety of teaching roles within special education, general education, and community classroom settings.
 You will learn to use various theories, models, and strategies as a practical guide to solve problems as well as explore research and instructional approaches for managing student behaviors effectively with an emphasis on individualized, classroom, and school-wide behavior support.